 Thank you to Frank Ross of sending these pictures.

 Thanks Don Bangle for pizza.

-Thanks Nature for great weather.
+Thanks Nature for great weather and a great hobby.

 Click HERE for album

 FAA Registration Reinstated

 The requirement that all unmanned RC aircraft weighing over 250 grams has been reinstated by act of Congress.
 If you registered initially and did not request refund and cancellation, you need take no action.
 If you did not register, you now must register.
 One registration covers all your hobby aircraft.
 Commercially used aircraft must be registered individually.
 AMA and FAA numbers must be posted on the aircraft.
 Clubs will not be required to enforce FAA registration.

 For more information, go to the AMA website